d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 **Note:** The figure shows a connection between only two devices.
 But ZT allows for up to 100 devices for their free tier hosted solution on the same network.
 If that's not enough for you, you can always host your own root server (called "moon") to connect even more endpoints.
 {: .notice--info}

-The way ZeroTier works really gives you the ability to create a "Global Area Network" and connect a nearly unlimited amounts of clients to the same virtual switch.
+The way ZeroTier works really gives you the ability to create a "Global Area Network" and connect a nearly unlimited amount of clients to the same virtual switch.

 With the tools given by ZT you could of course also go ahead and [build yourself some gateway server](https://zerotier.atlassian.net/wiki/spaces/SD/pages/193134593/One+Port+Linux+Bridge) to route all traffic from the ZeroTier interface into the internet and hence creating something very similar to a regular VPN server (see figure 2).